stormpath/stormpath-console-guide/source/directories.rst

 .. _directory-custom-data:

-Adding Custom Data to a Directory
+Add Custom Data to a Directory
 ------------------------------------

 In the "Custom Data" section of the Directory page, you will see two tabs: "Editor" and "JSON".